 But even though your promises might come from a good place, in the end, all that matters is whether that promise comes true or not.

 And don’t fool yourself thinking that you can fix it with an “I’m sorry.
 It won’t happen again.”
 Words don’t fix broken promises; actions do.

 If you want to establish yourself as a trustworthy partner, do what you say you’re going to do and never make promises you can’t keep.

 This rule applies to all types of relationships, be it friendships, romantic relationships, or business partnerships.

-Final Words on Trust Issues in a Relationship
+Final Thoughts on Trust Issues in a Relationship

 Every relationship is founded on a series of common interests, needs, values, and beliefs that create trust and understanding between partners.